duh-rpc/duh.go/README.md

 * The API can be inspected and called from GUI clients like [Postman](https://www.postman.com/), or [hoppscotch](https://github.com/hoppscotch/hoppscotch)
 * Use standard schema linting tools and OpenAPI-based services for integration and compliance testing of APIs
-* Design, deploy and generate documentation for your API using standard OpenAPI tools
+* Design, deploy, and generate documentation for your API using standard OpenAPI tools
 * Consistent client interfaces allow for a set of standard tooling to be built to support common use cases like `retry` and authentication.
 * Payloads can be encoded in any format (like ProtoBuf, MessagePack, Thrift, etc.)